nicolas/bime-api/ressources/named_users.md

 }
 ```

-This will return `201 Created`, with the current JSON representation of the project if the creation was a success.
+This will return `201 Created`, with the current JSON representation of the named user if the creation was a success.
 See the **Get named user** endpoint for more info.

 Update named user
 -----------------

-* `PUT /named_user/1.json` will update the project from the parameters passed.
+* `PUT /named_user/1.json` will update the named user from the parameters passed.

 ```json
 {